 The facility received substantial funding from the Office of the Provost and the Dean of the Medical School in 2007 to purchase new equipment and become a resource for the entire Duke community.
 The facility remains a Duke Cancer Institute Shared Resource.
 In 2011 systems previously run as a resource for the Cell Biology department where incorporated into LMCF.
+We are open to all of Duke and welcome the opportunity to assist you with your light microscopy needs.
+External academic researchers interested in access to Duke resources, please contact the director.

 NIH Shared instrumentation grant 1S10RR027528-01 funded the DeltaVision.